Reading Resources Offered at CRC

 When asked to find information or when seeking out information on their own, often students turn to the internet.
 The internet truly has revolutionized research by providing so much at students' fingertips.
 However, what comes easily is not always best.
 Publishing on the internet is easy and doesn't require students to verify what they write as true or accurate.
 Reading on the internet then requires readers to use skill in evaluating what is there.
 The following link from OWL Purdue offers a process for evaluating internet content.
 If you're doing research or otherwise attempting to learn about a topic on the internet, consult their website first.

-The better vocabulary you have, the better your reading comprehension will be.
-Vocabulary development is considered by many to be one sure indicator of success in college and in the workforce.
-The Capital Community College Foundation's website offers not only a wonderful explanation of the need for a well-developed vocabulary, as well as suggestions on how to improve one's vocabulary, but the website also offers fun activities to help the college student improve her or his vocabulary.
-Also, the website provides links to an online dictionary and thesaurus, two very important resources for the college student in any course.
+The better vocabulary you have, the stronger your reading comprehension will be.
+Vocabulary development is considered by many to be one sure indicator of success in college and the workforce.
+The Capital Community College Foundation's website offers many useful vocabulary-development tools: a wonderful explanation of the need for a well-developed vocabulary, suggestions on how to improve it, fun activities to help college students strengthen their vocabulary skills, and links to an online dictionary and thesaurus, two very important resources for the college student in any course.
 If you love words and enjoy learning about them, check out the Merriam-Webster dictionary website, which features a first-rate dictionary and thesaurus, frequently updated word games and quizzes, and fascinating word facts and explanations.